kmcgillivray/tea/types-of-tea.md

 * Dark (also called *pu'erh*)
 * Herbal (also called *tisane*)

-Of these seven types, the first six are sometimes called the "true teas" because they are made from the *Camellia sinensis* plant, while the last type, herbal tea, is made from a variety of other plants.
-For example, some common herbal teas are chamomile, peppermint, and rooibos.
-It would be more accurate to call these herbal infusions rather than herbal teas because they aren't made from the tea plant, but in common usage it's convenient to call them tea because they are made in a similar way but with different ingredients.
-All of these types are infusions of plants, but only the first six are technically tea because they are made from the tea plant, *Camellia sinensis*.
+Of these seven types, the first six are made from the *Camellia sinensis* plant, while the last type, herbal tea, can be made from a large variety of other plants.
+Some common herbal teas are chamomile, peppermint, and rooibos for example.
+It would be more accurate to call these "herbal infusions" rather than herbal teas because they aren't made from the tea plant.
+However in common usage it's convenient to call them tea because they are steeped in the same way just with different ingredients.
+All of these drinks are infusions of plants, but only black, green, white, yellow, oolong, and dark teas are infusions of the tea plant.

-With that technicality cleared up, let's take a look at each of these types of tea.
+## Outline

+* General description of flavor and appearance
+* Differences in how it's made
+* Unique points
+* Common specific types

 ## Black Tea